 If you have UMP Achieve 1 or UMP Achieve 2, the prices for the Tier 2 drugs listed assume you’ve met your prescription drug deductible.
 For these Tier 2 drugs, you will pay the entire cost of prescription drugs until you meet your prescription drug deductible.
 Once you have met this deductible for the year, you only pay your coinsurance.

-- If you have UMP Achieve 1, UMP Achieve 2, or UMP Plus, you can request an exception for a noncovered drug by having your prescribing provider request pre-authorization.
+You can request an exception for a noncovered drug by having your prescribing provider request pre-authorization.
 If the exception is approved, you will pay:

 If your drug is not covered, you may be able get a discount with the Washington Prescription Drug Program Discount Card.
 All Washington State residents are eligible for a card, and joining the program is free.

 You’ll get the UMP member discount when you buy prescription drugs through one of UMP’s network retail pharmacies, network mail-order pharmacy (Postal Prescription Services), or network specialty drug pharmacy (Ardon Health).
 Always show your UMP member ID card at the pharmacy to make sure you pay the right amount.
 If you have a prescription drug discount card, show that card second to see if you can get a discount on prescriptions UMP does not cover.

 If you do not show your plan ID card, you will have to pay the full cash price and submit a Prescription Drug Claim Form.
 You also will not receive the plan discount.

 You can purchase your prescriptions (except specialty drugs) at a non-network pharmacy, but you’ll pay more if you do.
 You don't get the plan discount, and you will need to submit your own claim to Washington State Rx Services for reimbursement.

 For prescription drugs purchased outside the U.S., contact Washington State Rx Services.